ihavethatonvinyl/blog/content/conversations/author-libby-cudmore.md

 ---
 ![](/images/upload/a-side.jpg)

-*Today we’re talking with Libby Cudmore, author of Negative Girl, and The Big Rewind, and former host of Record Saturday on twitter.*
+*Today we’re talking with Libby Cudmore, author of Negative Girl and The Big Rewind, and former host of Record Saturday on twitter.*

 ### How long have you been collecting records for?